PaulMcMillan/kismetclient/README.md

 ```

 and call the `listen()` method in a loop:

 ```python
 while True:
     k.listen()
 ```

+The `listen()` method will retrieve responses from the kismet server,
+parsing them, and calling registered handlers as appropriate.

-`kismetclient` is agnostic about how you choose to loop this call;
+`kismetclient` is agnostic about how you loop this call; choose a
-choose a method that works well with the rest of your application's
+method that works well with the rest of your application's
 architecture.
 You could run it in a separate blocking thread that
 handles events by parsing them and pushing to a queue, or you could
-use gevent to avoid blocking on the socket read call.
+use gevent to avoid blocking during the socket read call.

 A handler is a callable whose first argument is the client generating
 the message, with all other arguments named after kismet's protocol
 capabilities.
-A handler may specify only a `client` and `**fields`
+A handler may specify just `client` and `**fields`
-parameters in order to get all fields for a message, in the default
+parameters in order to get all fields for a message in the default
 order.
 In general, your handlers should be quick to run and not
 depend on other blocking code.

 Handlers are registered by calling the `register_handler` method on
 the client.
 The first argument is the name of the protocol to handle,
 the second is the function to handle it.
+It is valid to register a
+handler for a protocol which is already handled - in this case the new
+handler overrides the old one.

 Commands can be send using `client.cmd(cmd, *args)`:

 ```python
 k.cmd('ENABLE', protocol, fields)
 ```

 The first argument is the kismet command name, followed by the
 command arguments.

 A trivial example application is included in `runclient.py`.
 Reading
 the source is also likely to be helpful.

-To discover Kismet commands, grep the Kismet source for
-`RegisterClientCommand`.
-At the time of this writing, this list
-included: "CAPABILITY", "ENABLE", "REMOVE", "SHUTDOWN",
-"ADDTRACKERFILTER", "ADDNETCLIFILTER", "ADDNETTAG", "DELNETTAG",
-"ADDCLITAG", "DELCLITAG", "ADDSOURCE", "DELSOURCE", "RESTARTSOURCE",
-"HOPSOURCE", "CHANSOURCE".
-For usage, consult the source or monitor an
-interactive session between the official client and server using
-wireshark.

 To discover which protocols and capabilities your kismet server
 supports, start the kismet server and use the interactive python
 shell:

 ```python
 >>> from kismetclient import Client
 >>> k = Client()